rikkitomikoehrhart/rikkitomikoehrhart/README.md

 ![Rikki Tomiko Ehrhart Banner](/images/RikkiBanner.png)

 ## Hi 👋
 I'm Rikki!
-I'm an experienced worker looking to transition into the tech industry.
+I'm an Award Winning Coordinator and Administrator looking to transition into the tech industry.
 I am currently pursuing an **Associates of Applied Science in Web Programming** and a **Certificate in Coding and Design**.

 I am actively involved with **Phi Theta Kappa Honors Society** and **WIT (Women Information Technology)** at Austin Community College.
-I am seeking an internship opportunity to **gain valubale work experience and mentorship**.
+I am equipped with a strong foundation in **Web Programming**, including proficiency in HTML/CSS, JavaScript, Swift, Python, Java, and C++.
+I am seeking entry level positions in **Web Developement**, **Mobile Developement**, and **Software Developement**

 ---